 Why is spaying & neutering important?

-Fix’em KC is a 501c3 charity that serves the Kansas City Metropolitan area including the counties of Jackson, Clay, Platte, and Cass in Missouri, and Johnson, Wyandotte, Leavenworth, and Miami in Kansas.
+Fix’em KC is a volunteer-run 501c3 charity that serves the Kansas City Metropolitan area including the counties of Jackson, Clay, Platte, and Cass in Missouri, and Johnson, Wyandotte, Leavenworth, and Miami in Kansas.

 More than 2.7 million cats and dogs are killed in shelters annually, according to the Humane Society of the United States.
 Many people are unaware of this tragic statistic.
 Here are the numbers: